Digital marketing for small businesses: starter guide

 What is digital marketing?

 Digital marketing is the use of online channels to promote your products or services and reach potential customers.
-It includes tactics like search engine optimization (SEO), social media marketing, email campaigns, and paid advertising.
-For small businesses, digital marketing offers a cost-effective way to compete with larger companies and connect with customers where they spend their time.
+It includes tactics like search engine optimization (SEO), social media marketing, email campaigns, content marketing, and paid advertising.
+For small businesses, digital marketing offers a cost-effective way to compete with larger companies and connect with customers where they already spend their time.

 "Some startups will straight-away blow their marketing budget because the return on investment is so good," says Marc McKeown, an online business consultant who advises ecommerce brands through FortBrave.
 "They make it all back, plus some."